 Not that there aren’t positives to growing up with elder siblings.
 For one thing, he says, “you get the benefit of their experience and the benefit of learning from all the mistakes they made.”
 For another, it you get an in-house guide to TV marathons, helping you find all the best shows to watch, and teaching you how to properly critique them.
 As kids, Allan and Lenore bonded over countless hours of watching 80s shows and 70s re-runs, like Miami Vice, V, Magnum, P.I., Simon & Simon and WKRP in Cincinnati—his favourite, to this day.

-“Over the years, I often questioned whether I should have been spending that much time watching television,” says Allan.
+“Over the years, I often questioned whether I should have been spending that much time watching television,” he says.
 “But now that I’ve made a career out of studying and watching television for as long as I can remember, I realize it was probably a great thing for me.”

 As Allan subconsciously observed and absorbed the skills and talents of artists on TV, he was also surrounded by heaps of real-life artistic talent, right in his own backyard.
 On his street alone, there were, of course, him and his brother Greg Hawco, now a successful film and television composer (including for Republic of Doyle); Keith Power, another composer, who counts The Fast & the Furious and Iron Man films among his credits; and world renowned operatic tenor David Pomeroy.
 At the same time, Goulds was also home to Siminovitch Prize-winning director Jillian Keiley, who is currently Artistic Director for the National Arts Centre’s English Theatre; Governor General’s Award-winning playwright Robert Chafe; actor Neil Butler; and novelist Wayne Johnston.